-Gran Centoe, located outside of the Tulum city center is one of the most famous cenotes in Mexico and Instagram.
+Gran Cenote, located outside of the Tulum city center is one of the most famous cenotes in Mexico and on Instagram.

-Due to the natural pool’s popularity you maybe maneuvering through crowds to swim depending on time of day and season.
+Due to the natural pool’s popularity, you maybe maneuver through crowds to swim depending on the time of day and season.

 Entry Fee | 180 pesos to enter, snorkel kit 80 pesos, 50 pesos for a life jacket.

 Opening Hours | Daily 8:10 AM to 4:45 PM

 Facilities | Toilet, shower, and changing rooms on-site.
 Small shops on-premises to purchase snacks and beverages.

 Location | Off-Highway Coba, 4km from Tulum’s town center.